kubernetes/kops/docs/terraform.md

 ```
 $ kops create cluster \
   --name=kubernetes.mydomain.com \
-  --state=s3://mycompany.kubernetes \
+  --state=s3://mycompany.kops_state_bucket \
   --dns-zone=kubernetes.mydomain.com \
   [... your other options ...]
   --out=. \
   --target=terraform
 ```

-The above command will create kOps state on S3 (defined in `--state`) and output a representation of your configuration into Terraform files.
-Thereafter you can preview your changes in `kubernetes.tf` and then use Terraform to create all the resources as shown below:
+The above command will create the [kOps state store](state.md) on S3 (defined in `--state`) and output a representation of your configuration into Terraform files.
+Thereafter, you can preview your changes in `kubernetes.tf` and then use Terraform to create all the resources as shown below:

 Additional Terraform `.tf` files could be added at this stage to customize your deployment, but remember the kOps state should continue to remain the ultimate source of truth for the Kubernetes cluster.